faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 We use the `icdab_planets` sample app to demonstrate a crash. @icdabgithub

 When dealing with real world crashes, a number of different entities are involved.
-These can be the end user device, the settings allowing the crash report to be sent back to Apple, the symbols held by Apple and our local development environment setup to mirror such a configuration.
+These can be the end user device, the settings allowing the Crash Report to be sent back to Apple, the symbols held by Apple and our local development environment setup to mirror such a configuration.

 In order to understand how things all fit together it is best to start from first principles and do the data conversion tasks ourselves so if we have to diagnose symbolification issues, we have some experience with the technologies at hand.